MattechLab/monalisa/docs/rst/2-3-4_binning_cardiac.rst

    After playing with those adjustments, you may be able to end up with a reference signal that is synchronized with the strikes due to cardiac motion.
-If you are lucky, you may see someting like this:
+If you are lucky, you may see something like this:

    .. image:: ../images/cardiac_binning/cardiac_binning_05.png
       :width: 90%